finmoorhouse/fm-images/README.md

-This is a private repo to store images which serve [finmoorhouse.com](https://www.finmoorhouse.com).
+This is an [LFS](https://git-lfs.com/) repo to store images which serve [finmoorhouse.com](https://www.finmoorhouse.com), and possibly other sites in the future.